UMCarpentries/intro-curriculum-r/paper/paper.md

 1. We suggested that learners have Zoom and RStudio (or the Unix shell) open side-by-side on their computer to minimize toggling between different panels.
 1. We used Slack for communication among instructors and helpers, as well as between helpers and learners.
 Learners asked questions in a group Slack channel where helpers could respond.
-This allowed us to answer the vast majority of learner questions and bugs quickly, clearly, and efficiently without disrupting the lesson or moving the learner to a breakout room.
+This allowed us to answer the vast majority of learner questions and bugs quickly, clearly, and efficiently without disrupting the lesson or moving the learner to a Zoom breakout room.
-Furthermore, Slack worked much better than the Zoom chat as questions can be answered in threads, are visible to all learners regardless of whether they are connected to Zoom at the time, and  don't get lost as easily.
+Furthermore, Slack worked much better than the Zoom chat as questions could be answered in threads, were preserved and visible to all learners regardless of whether they were connected to Zoom at the time, and therefore  didn't get lost as easily.
-1. When a learner needed more help than was possible on Slack, a helper and the learner entered a breakout room together to troubleshoot.
+1. Whenever a learner needed more help than was possible on Slack, a helper and the learner entered a Zoom breakout room together to troubleshoot.
-However, we tried to minimize this option as then the learner misses content covered in the main room.
+However, we tried to minimize this option as much as possible to prevent the learner from missing content covered in the main room.

 # Acknowledgements